br3nt/br3nt.github.io/_posts/2024-03-03-css_day_day_clone_from_kevin_powell.md

 last_updated: 2024-03-03
 ---

-This page is following along to the [Can I clone this fun effect from CSS Day using modern CSS?](https://youtu.be/fs_5R8V4JCI?si=miqApIn_7SJgY9b0) YouTube video by David Powell.
+This post is following along to the [Can I clone this fun effect from CSS Day using modern CSS?](https://youtu.be/fs_5R8V4JCI?si=miqApIn_7SJgY9b0) YouTube video by David Powell.

 You can use the browser developer tools to inspect the below example.
 I will also show code snippets .